influxdata/docs-v2/content/influxdb/cloud/visualize-data/annotations.md

     {{< nav-icon "dashboards" >}}

-2. Open a dashboard with annotations, click **Annotations**, and then do one of the following:
+2. Open a dashboard with annotations:
-   - To hide annotations, clear the **Show Annotations** option.
+   - To hide annotations, click the **Annotations** button.
+The button is gray when annotations are hidden.
-   - To show annotations, select the **Show Annotations** option.
+   - To show annotations, click the **Annotations** button.
+The button is purple when annotations are visible.

 ## Delete an annotation